We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Return on Equity means the percentage equal to the Company’s Net Income divided by average stockholder’s equity, determined in accordance with generally accepted accounting principles.

-• Carryforward Interest For any Class of Certificates and any Distribution Date, the sum of (1) the amount, if any, by which (x) the sum of (A) Current Interest for such Class for the immediately preceding Distribution Date and (B) any unpaid Carryforward Interest from previous Distribution Dates exceeds (y) the amount paid in respect of interest on such Class on such immediately preceding Distribution Date, and (2) interest on such amount for the related Interest Accrual Period at the applicable Pass-Through Rate.
+• Carryforward Interest With respect to any Distribution Date and each Class of Certificates (other than the Class X, Class P and Class R Certificates), the sum of (i) the amount, if any, by which (x) the sum of (A) Current Interest for such Class for the immediately preceding Distribution Date and (B) any unpaid Carryforward Interest for such Class from previous Distribution Dates exceeds (y) the amount distributed in respect of interest on such Class on such immediately preceding Distribution Date, and (ii) interest on such amount for the related Accrual Period at the applicable Certificate Interest Rate.
+Certificate: Any one of the certificates executed by the Trustee and authenticated by the Certificate Registrar in substantially the forms attached hereto as Exhibit A.

 • Net Economic Return shall have the meaning ascribed to such term in paragraph 2 of Exhibit E to the Lease.